pip install wrds2pg --upgrade

 argument, can be useful to break the research process into several discrete steps.

-Another disadvantage of the WRDS server is it limits our ability to use our own data on the WRDS server.
+Another disadvantage of the WRDS server is the limits it imposes on using our own data.
 While we can use the copy_inline()

 function from the dbplyr

-package to create something similar to a temporary table on the server using local data, this will not be the best approach if our local data sets are large.4 And while we could download the crsp.dsf
+package to create something similar to a temporary table on the server using local data, this will not be the best approach if our local data sets are large.1 And, while we could download crsp.dsf

-and do the analysis on our local computer, but this is likely to be painful even if we have enough RAM to store crsp.dsf
+as an R data file and do the analysis on our own computer, this is likely to be painful even if we have enough RAM to load crsp.dsf

 .